cto-ai/action/README.md

 The `repo` field refers to the repository name where the change occurs.
 When absent, the action will use the repository's name where the workflow runs.

+### `actor`

+The `actor` field refers to the user or entity that triggered the event.
+When absent, the action will use the `actor` value if available to the event type.

 ### `environment`

 The `environment` field refers to the environment in which the workflow is running.